M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 |:---|:---|:---|
 | ``6`` | After the ticket handling  | Helpdesk officer |

-Once the ticket has been handled and resolved, you will inform the VHD about the ticket resolution.
+Once the ticket has been handled and resolved according to the corresponding SOP, you will inform the VHD about the ticket resolution.

-When you resolve the issue (based on a **positive ticket evaluation**), send a brief notification to the VHD.
+When you resolve the issue (that had a **positive ticket evaluation**), send a brief notification to the VHD.
 Use the following template to draft your email (sent via the Node GDI email address) or to communicate through the node's designated system.
 Adjust the template content as needed for your specific case.

 ````
 Subject: Notification of Ticket Resolution: <VHD's ticket ID>